andyfv/a-context/README.md

 1) Download or Clone the repository
 2) Install **`elm-live`** : `npm install elm-live`

-From `z-context` directory:
+From `a-context` directory:

     elm-live src/Main.elm --pushstate -- --output=docs/elm.js

 `NOTE: Images won't be displayed by using elm-live for local development.
-The reason is that all image hrefs start with "/z-context/" so that they will be referenced correctly when deployed GitHub Pages.`
+The reason is that all image hrefs start with "/a-context/" so that they will be referenced correctly when deployed GitHub Pages.`

 ## Project Structure